Fixed Loans vs. Variable Loans

-If you are still feeling unsure what whether fixed loans or variable loans are right for your needs then maybe it is time to consult a mortgage broker.
-They can give you plenty advise on who has the best interest rates for fixed loans and variable loans and they can do all the shopping around for you!
+If you are still feeling unsure whether fixed loans or variable loans are right for your needs, it may be time to consult a mortgage broker.
+They can give you plenty of advice on who has the best interest rates for fixed loans and variable loans and they can do all the shopping around for you!

 At Nifty Loans, we require a reason for your loan when you apply.
 To help you along with your application, here are a few reasons why you could apply for a quick personal loan:

 And the list could go on!
-As part of our responsible lending policy, we cannot approve an application for expenses that are deemed essential, such as a food or rent etc. If you have any questions about what you can or cannot apply for, contact our team at firstname.lastname@example.org or give them a call on 1300 471 328.
+If you have any questions about what you can or cannot apply for, contact our team at firstname.lastname@example.org or give us a call on 1300 471 328.

-Before you apply for quick loans, there are a few requirements to meet.
+Before you apply for a quick loan, there are a few requirements to meet.

 To apply, you must:

 That’s it!
-Just four little requirements to meet before you can apply for quick loans!
+Just a few requirements to meet before you can apply for quick loans!
 Super easy, right?!
 Well, if you’re ready to apply, just scroll up and get started with our loan calculator.